davidnuon/wp-k8s-talk-2020/README.md

-# WordPress, Kubernetes and You
+# Kubernetes, WordPress and You

 These are the notes for the talk I gave at WordPress LA, Long Beach Chapter.